 Beneficiary - Designate Turning Points Network as a full, partial, or contingent beneficiary of a life insurance policy or retirement account (401k, IRA, Roth IRA).

 Gift of Stock - Gifts of appreciated property (stocks, bonds, mutual funds, etc.) can qualify for a charitable income tax deduction, avoid capital gains tax, and reduce potential real estate taxes.

-Wills & Bequests - Bequests are a simple sentence in a will or estate plan that leave a percentage or flat amount to Turning Points Network.
+Wills & Bequests - Bequests are a simple sentence in a will or estate plan that directs a percentage or flat amount to Turning Points Network.

 Qualified Distributions - Donating a required IRA distribution directly to Turning Points Network through the IRA Charitable Rollover Extension.
 This type of gift has tax benefits for those 70 ½ years old who are required to take a minimum distribution but who do not need the income, allowing them to donate funds without recognizing the transfer as income.

 Charitable Gift Annuity, Charitable Remainder Trust or Charitable Remainder Uni-trust - Each of these vehicles offers an annual income to you while providing a charitable contribution to TPN.
 Talk with your financial advisor for more information.